 OUR MASTER TEACHERS

 Director/President of YPI Inc.

-Jeff has been at YPI since 1981 as a writing teacher and as the Director/President of YPI Inc. He has been a working with young people for about 50 years as a counselor, teacher, coach, principal and camp director.
+Jeff has been at YPI since 1981 as a writing teacher and as the Director/President of YPI Inc. He has been working with young people for over 50 years as a counselor, teacher, coach, principal, and camp director.
 He is the former Principal of the CREC Greater Hartford Academy of the Arts.
-GAA was recently named The Most Outstanding High School from the Arts School Network (2014/15) as well a school of Excellence from Magnet School of America (2015/16).
+GAA was named The Most Outstanding High School by the Arts School Network (2014/15) as well as a school of Excellence from Magnet School of America (2015/16).
 Jeff truly lives the notion that “YPI is not just a place; it’s a state of mind.”

 Poetry, Short Story, Song Writing

 Sal Basile is proud and honored to have been with YPI since 1991!
 His longevity and loyalty are a testament to the highest quality of humanism, professionalism, and just plain FUN here at YPI.
 From teaching creative writing, journalism, and songwriting, Sal gives ample evidence of the wonderful vibe that YPI creates in just two weeks of camp.
 Lifetime friendships and relationships are forged at YPI among staff and campers alike!
 There is no other place like YPI because it is a State of Mind!

 Louise has been a part of the YPI family since 2008.
 After several unforgettable summers were spent as a camper in the musical theater workshop, she came back as a Counselor and Assistant Musical Theater Teacher until stepping into the role of Master Musical Theater Teacher.
 During the school year, she teaches Choir and Guitar at Farmington High School in Farmington, CT.
 She holds a Bachelor of Science in Music Education (Voice) from Western Connecticut State University (2016) and a Master of Music and Music Education from Teachers College, Columbia University (2023).